v6/super-duper-vault-train/README.md

 # OS-Specific Prerequisites
 * MacOS: OSX 10.13 or later
 * Windows: Windows must have [Powershell 3.0](https://stackoverflow.com/a/32385347/2146138) or later.
-If you're on Windows 7, I recommend Windows Management Framework 4.0
+If you're on Windows 7, I recommend Windows Management Framework 4.0, because it's easier to install

 # Vagrant